SujalAhrodia/GoGame/README.md

 We repeatedly make duplicate removals on S until we no longer can.
 Return the final string after all such duplicate removals have been made.
 It is guaranteed the answer is unique.

+## Day 9
+>1.
+Given a non-empty binary tree, return the average value of the nodes on each level in the form of an array.